4-H in Washington County: A Club That Has Something for Everyone

 Kids in Northwest Arkansas are getting smarter all the time.
 But they’re not doing it by just sitting behind a desk.
-Kids from 5 to 19 are doing really cool hands-on stuff through 4-H and learning to become great leaders.
+Kids from 5 to 19 are doing really cool hands-on stuff through 4-H in Washington County and are learning to become great leaders.

 So, what’s 4-H?
 It’s over 100 years old and is the largest youth-serving organization in the nation.
 Washington County has 23 clubs, with 9 of them in Fayetteville alone.